Marvel Cinematic Universe: Every MCU Movie And TV Show Planned For 2017

 Thor: Ragnarok

-Thor will be the third character from the MCU film franchise to have a third film named after him, joining his brothers from The Avengers, Iron Man and Captain America.
+Thor will be the third character from the MCU film franchise to have a third film named after him, joining his brothers from The Avengers, Iron Man, and Captain America.
 With both Tony Stark and Steve Rogers apparently having put their alter egos aside, will the trend continue for the third film to be the last?
 As can be seen in the video below, there are big plans for the Hulk in Thor: Ragnarok, which seems likely to play into Avengers: Infinity War in 2018.
 The third Thor movie hits theaters on November 3, 2017.